 Canon G3 X vs T6s

 The Canon PowerShot G3 X and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in June 2015 and February 2015.
 The G3X is a fixed lens compact, while the T6s is a DSLR.
 The cameras are based on an one-inch (G3X) and an APS-C (T6s) sensor.
 The G3X has a resolution of 20 megapixels, whereas the T6s provides 24 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon G3 X||Canon T6s|